Hangings of Delhi bus gang-rapists postponed - Journal du Cameroun

 A fifth, the suspected ringleader, was found dead in jail in a suspected suicide, while a 17-year-old accomplice spent three years in a juvenile detention centre.

-The delay was because one of the men still has the option of a final legal appeal.
-Another has filed a “mercy petition” with the Indian president which is outstanding.
+The delay was because some of the men still have legal options to appeal their sentences including “mercy petitions” with the Indian president.

+All are however widely expected to fail, with support for their execution appearing to be overwhelming within Indian society and among political parties.

+Ahead of their executions, the media have been full of gory details including that the nooses will be smeared with banana to soften them.